Updated: 01/03/20 | January 3rd, 2020

 Help end overtourism.
 You have the power.
 Don’t displace the people you want to visit!

 These sites run on trust.
 All these companies try to verify both buyer and seller to ensure no one ends up robbing anyone else, but you sometimes hear reports of sex parties, robberies, or creepy hosts.

 However, apartment rental companies do provide a window that allows you to get your money back if you get a place that’s not as advertised.
-Just call their 24-hour hotline and they will set you up somewhere else.
+Just call their 24-hour hotline and they will set you up somewhere else (you can also reach out on social media to get the conversation started).
 They also hold your money in escrow so that if the place isn’t as advertised, you’ll get your money back.
 You never hand it over directly to the host.

-All types of accommodations have risks (maids steal from hotel rooms, dorm mates take clothes from hostels, Couchsurfing hosts get creepy), which is why these rules are important.
+All types of accommodations have risks (cleaners can steal from hotel rooms, dorm mates can take clothes from hostels, Couchsurfing hosts can get creepy), which is why these rules are important.
 I don’t think apartment rentals are any less safe than your other options, and the benefits greatly outweigh the perceived danger.